 First responders take control of the crime scene.
 Once the person in charge of the scene notifies the owner or responsible party that the investigation on the scene has terminated, crime scene cleaners can begin their task.

 What Does Proper Crime Scene Cleanup Look Like?

 Standard operating procedures for crime scene cleanup tend to look like the military in a biological apocalypse movie.
-The cleaners turn everything inside-out to decontaminate all internal and external environments.
-What might be viewed as universal precautions in the case of managing a crisis elsewhere in the world are just another day at the office for this field of professional cleaning.
+The cleaners turn everything inside out to decontaminate all internal and external environments.
+What might be viewed as universal precautions in the case of managing a crisis elsewhere in the world is just another day at the office for this field of professional cleaning.

-Whatever needs to be done to destroy infectious agents such as hepatitis, tuberculosis, influenza, and HIV has to be done.
-For example, personnel is expected to wear shoe covers, liquid impermeable coveralls, and protective eyewear.
+You must do whatever it takes to destroy infectious agents such as hepatitis, tuberculosis, influenza, and HIV.
+For example, personnel needs to wear shoe covers, liquid impermeable coveralls, and protective eyewear.
 It is not optional to wear protective gloves and use specifically rated cleaning agents.
 It is mandatory.

 However, worker safety is also a high priority.
 Some cleaners mandate avoiding cleaning areas that cannot be adequately seen to avoid accidents such as accidental punctures with needles or cuts with broken glass.

 Proper crime scene cleanup involves thorough and meticulous processes to ensure the removal of all biological and chemical contaminants from the scene.
 Here’s what it typically involves:

 - Safety Precautions: Before anything else, ensuring the safety of the cleanup crew and anyone else present at the scene is paramount.
 This may involve wearing personal protective equipment (PPE) such as gloves, masks, and coveralls to prevent exposure to hazardous materials.